The heart of marketing, according to Emeritus Professor Terry Scout: “Find out what people want, and give it to them.”

 Electives (8 credits)

 At least 4 of the elective credits must be a BUS course.
 Offerings vary by semester.
+Please note that courses offered outside of BUS may have various pre-requisites; check with instructors before registering.

 BUS 224 Digital Marketing